SenorCornflake/.dots/README.md

 These are my configuration files, it's as simple as that

 # How to install
-Simply install a package called "stow", go to your home directory (optional) then clone this repo, cd into and execute the command `stow *`
+Simply install a package called "stow", go to your home directory (optional) then clone this repo, cd into and execute the command `stow * -t ~`
 This should create symlinks in your `.config` folder which points to the dotfiles repo.

 # NOTES